 Additional Video Game Preservation Activities

 ICHEG partners with researchers, organizations, and institutions that study the migration and format-shifting of games from sensitive media to more durable storage devices.
 Among these are the Library of Congress, the Game Preservation Special Interest Group of the International Game Developers Association (IGDA), Ritsumeikan University in Japan, and the Internet Archive.
-ICHEG staff serve as advisors on projects such as the Preserving Virtual Worlds Project conducted by the University of Illinois at Urbana-Champaign, Stanford University, University of Maryland, and Rochester Institute of Technology.
+ICHEG staff have served as advisors on projects such as the Preserving Virtual Worlds Project conducted by the University of Illinois at Urbana-Champaign, Stanford University, University of Maryland, and Rochester Institute of Technology.